man saluting the American flag

 Legally reviewed by Brendan Garcia , Owner and Lead Attorney

 Getting approved for VA disability can sometimes be a long, drawn-out process.
-If you have recently been denied for VA disability benefits, you have a right to appeal the decision and go before a judge to prove your case.
-Before, it could take a long time before a veteran would be scheduled for an appeals hearing.
+If you have recently been denied VA disability benefits, you have a right to appeal the decision and go before a judge to prove your case.
+Before, it could take a long time before a veteran would be scheduled for an appeal hearing.
 Now, however, the Veterans Appeals Improvement and Modernization Act of 2017 has recently gone into effect which means that veterans and their families don’t have to wait as long for their appeals hearing and you now have more options during the appeals process.

 If you have recently been denied the benefits that you feel you deserve, here is everything that you need to know about preparing for your VA disability appeal.